alloba/book-of-hours-notes/Book Of Hours/books/Gospel of Nicodemus.md

 ### Partial Study Description
 I'm Reading...

-'Inventori Lucis Soli Invicto Nuntio' reads the dedication - loosely translatable as 'I am the herald of [[Sun-In-Splendour|the Sun]] Unconquerable, Light's Contriver'.
+'Inventori Lucis Soli Invicto Nuntio' reads the dedication - loosely translatable as 'I am the herald of [[The Sun-In-Splendour|the Sun]] Unconquerable, Light's Contriver'.
 This is a variation on the more usual 'invicto augusto', the declaration which united the eastern and western traditions of the [[Church Solar]].
 ### Study Complete Description
 I've Read...